"THE HEART OF WINTER" COLLECTION from PATTI SIMPSON WARD • Creating Memories in the "Americana" Fine Art Style

 DOZENS OF SAMPLE IMAGES ~ This page shares over two dozen works completed for clients as well as a step-by-step guide for commissioning artwork.
 Frequently, I include commissioned paintings in my art calendars.

-ART VENUES ~ Here you'll find my schedule of all upcoming art fairs, festivals and First Friday exhibits as they unfold throughout the year ~ including dates, times, addresses, web sites and more.
+ART VENUES ~ Here you'll find my schedule of all upcoming art fairs, festivals and First Friday exhibits and more as they unfold throughout the year.
+This page lists dates, times, addresses, phone numbers, web sites (where available) and more.
 I've also shared a complete list of retail gift shops, galleries and museums with addresses, phone numbers, web sites and descriptions of what is featured at each setting.

 ORDERING ~ If you want to order from me directly, visit this page for details on buying originals, framed canvas and fine paper reproductions, print/card gift packs, art journals, calendars, cards and magnets.
 If you would like an order form, please contact me and I'll send you the pdf.
 I accept Visa, MasterCard, Discover and American Express.
 Questions?
 Please phone me at 206.406.1409.

 BIOGRAPHY ~ This is my “life story” page.
 It shares my background and highlights events that helped me grow as an award-winning "Americana" artist.
 Pivotal events range from my first grade report card (I’m still in touch with teacher Sr. Rita Mae Fischer) to the present.
 You will also find several pdfs of press clippings and magazine articles.
-I've also included a complete list of charitable causes I've supported in 2016 and 2017 with donations of artwork and more.
+I've also included a frequently updated list of charitable causes I've supported in 2017 and 2018 with donations of artwork and more.